-Task 1.4 Create 10 000 test points for each of the two classes in the same way as you created the training data in step (b) of task 1.1.
-Evaluate the LLS classifier built in task 1.2 on the test data and compute the confusion matrix and the accuracy of the test data.
+Task 1.4.
+Create 10 000 test points for each of the two classes in the same way as you created the training data in step (b) of task 1.1.
+Evaluate the LLS classifier, which was built on the training, on the test data and compute the confusion matrix and the accuracy of the test data.
 Compare your results to the ones from task 1.3.